 Villainous Valor: Jeanine: (with a knife to her throat as Tris tries to make her shut off the mind-control program) I admire that you're willing to die for what you believe.
 So am I.

 What the Hell, Hero?: Tris's dad calls her out for shooting Peter in the arm.
-Though to be fair, the bastard deserved it.
-Even more importantly, innocent people were dying, and every moment Tris delayed would result in more deaths.
-Also, the observant Tris is aware that Peter, despite being Dauntless, is cowardly and borderline psychopathic, and not truly brave.
+Though she points out that, despite being Dauntless, he is cowardly and borderline psychopathic and lives depended on it.
 She knows he will give in quickly once he is in pain.

 In Insurgent, Tobias calls out Tris multiple times of being suicidal.